 The Town of Hilton Head requires a permit in order to perform a ceremony on the beach.
-You must complete a “Wedding on the Beach Request Form” and submit it complete with date, time, location, duration, number of attendees and any other pertinent information.
-Hilton Head Island has an astonishing variety of venues, including country clubs, sailboats, a lighthouse, oceanfront ballrooms, and even yachts!
+You must complete a “Wedding on the Beach Request Form.”
+Submit it complete with date, time, location, duration, number of attendees and any other pertinent information.
+Hilton Head Island has an astonishing variety of venues.
+Some of these are country clubs, sailboats, a lighthouse, oceanfront ballrooms, and even yachts!
 But the overwhelming majority prefer our flat expanses of sand and breathtaking ocean vistas.

 Tip #3 Wardrobe

 It’s nearly impossible to find a designer wedding gown on the Island, so you may want to purchase yours before arrival and bring it with you or have it delivered.
 Make sure your groom does NOT wear a full tuxedo.
-Typically, it is hot and humid near the beach, and the last thing we want is for your groom to be uncomfortable.
+Typically, it is hot and humid near the beach.
+The last thing we want is for your groom to be uncomfortable.

 Tip #4 Season

 September and October tend to foment tropical storms, so be warned!
 Also, check local temps and rainy seasons before nailing down a date.
 Spring and Summer are busy times for venues, so reserve yours early.